A 1920s Fashion History: The trendsetters

 How did a jazz legend leave a mark on 1920s fashion?

 Not only was Louis Armstrong a musical genius, but he was also a style icon in his own right.
-With his trademark trumpet and infectious smile, Louis brought a sense of joy and exuberance——the fashion scene of 1920s.
-Whether he was sporting a sharp suit on stage/a casual ensemble off-duty, Louis always exuded confidence and charisma.
-His unique blend of sophistication and playfulness made him a: standout in an era known for its extravagant fashion choices.
+With his trademark trumpet and infectious smile, Louis brought a sense of joy and exuberance to the fashion scene of the 1920s.
+Whether he was sporting a sharp suit on stage or a casual ensemble off-duty, Louis always exuded confidence and charisma.
+His unique blend of sophistication and playfulness made him a standout in an era known for its extravagant fashion choices.

 Back to blog